Namangan Uzbekistan Travel Guide

 Uzbek cuisine draws on Persian, Turkic, Russian, and Downtown Asian culinary traditions.
 Meat, grains, and seasonal vegetables feature prominently.

-Namangan's location in the fertile Fergana Valley brings local variations, with valley's bounty and historical exchanges impacting its dishes.
-The local dishes reflects nomadic life, Silk Road trade, and settled agricultural communities.
+Namangan's location in the rich Fergana Valley brings local variations, with valley's bounty and historical exchanges impacting its dishes.
+The food reflects nomadic life, Silk Road trade, and settled agricultural communities.

 Mutton, beef, rice, carrots, onions, potatoes, chickpeas, fresh herbs (dill, cilantro, parsley), and spices (cumin, coriander, black pepper, red pepper).
 Dried fruits and nuts also feature.
 Flatbread (non or obi-non) is a staple.